What is the Best Kind of Netting for Climbing Plants?

 How to Install Climbing Plant Netting

-1. Step One: Start by choosing your setup style.
+Step One: Start by choosing your setup style.
 Use a vertical layout for climbing vegetables like beans or cucumbers, and a horizontal layout for flower beds.
 Vertical netting works best with stakes or posts, while horizontal netting should rest on a frame or bed surface.
 Make sure your structure is stable and tall or wide enough to support full plant growth.
-Planning the layout properly will save time later.

-2. Step Two: Measure the area where the netting will go.
-Cut the netting slightly larger than the space to give yourself some flexibility during attachment.
+Step Two: Measure the area where the netting will go, cutting the netting slightly larger than the space to give yourself some flexibility during attachment.
 Keep the mesh square and untangled as you prepare it.
-Avoid stretching the material unevenly when cutting.
-This helps the net stay firm once mounted.
+Avoid stretching the material unevenly when cutting as this helps the net stay firm once mounted.

-3. Step Three: Unroll the netting and begin attaching it to your frame or posts.
-Secure the top edge first, then fasten the sides and bottom.
+Step Three: Unroll the netting and begin attaching it to your frame or posts, securing the top edge first, then fasten the sides and bottom.
 Use zip ties, garden clips, or twine that will not damage the mesh.
 For vertical use, apply gentle tension so the grid holds firm as plants climb.
 For horizontal use, keep the mesh evenly flat so stems stay upright and supported.

-4. Step Four: As plants grow, help them reach the net by tucking or guiding stems through the mesh openings.
-Do not tie them too tightly or force them to bend.
-Most climbing plants will grip the net on their own once started.
-Check on them weekly and adjust as needed.
-A little early guidance goes a long way in helping them thrive.
+Step Four: As plants grow, help them reach the net by tucking or guiding stems through the mesh openings.
+Do not tie them too tightly or force them to bend as most climbing plants will grip the net on their own once started.
+Check on them weekly and adjust as needed, over time you can let them flourish on their own but a little early guidance goes a long way in helping them thrive.

 Shop Crop & Vegetable Support